 Available in gold and silver, just a single size is available in each, that being the ever in demand one-ounce format.
 For the 2015 Year of the Sheep, the mint did produce 5,000 ¼ ounce gold coins, but that hasn’t reappeared and can’t be considered a regular part of the range.
 A 1/10 ounce coin in a similar finish is available every year, but sold as a boxed numismatic like the proof range and thus priced accordingly.
 To all intents and purposes, the one-ounce format is the bullion range.

 Designs are certainly different to the Perth Mint range.
 Wuon-Gean has produced some fine, if controversial stylistic designs, a long way from Perths more realistic approach, so collectors usually find themselves leaning one way or the other.
-The Shengxiao Lunars have smaller mintages and a tighter, more traditional proof range, Perth catering to a huge variety of bullion sizes and an oversized variety of specials.
-Currently six coins in, this is a fine range, different to the competition, but cohesive as a set.
+The Shengxiao Lunars have smaller mintages and a tighter, more traditional proof range, Perth catering to a huge variety of bullion sizes and an oversized variety of specials. .
 However, for the 2019 coin the lead artist has been changed to Harry Brockway.
 His style is less stylistic and leans a little more to the Perth Mint style than Wuon-Gean’s work.
-Early buzz has that it’s equally divisive.
+It’s equally divisive.
 As of 2021, this series is dead, abandoned by the Royal Mint with just 7 of the 12 issues released.
 The proof range continues.

 One worth keeping an eye out for is the 2014 Year of the Horse ‘mule’.
 In 2014 the mint accidently struck 38,000 coins with the crenellated Britannia obverse and 17,000 Britannia coins with the lunar obverse.
 These are selling for decent premiums above the normal coins and make an interesting addition for the committed collector.
 The Britannia in our image above is an annual special loosely related, having a lunar privy mark struck into the edge at approximately 45º intervals.
 Made for a US dealer, they’re fairly easy to pick up.